YitzhakMizrahi/techscry/docs/DECISIONS.md

 - **Digest-first, non-intrusive**: Deliver content summaries in batches instead of flooding the user with real-time alerts.
 - **LLM-Powered Relevance**: Leverage GPT scoring to personalize video relevance for each user.
 - **No DB, JSON-first**: Stick with per-user JSON files until the system requires something more scalable.
+When the time is right, experiment with Postgres/Supabase to explore full-stack workflows.
 - **Per-user State Isolation**: Each user has their own digest queue, seen videos, skipped list, and preferences.
+- **Useful-First**: Build for our own real-world needs.
+Generalize only after a feature proves itself useful.

 ---